-Always follow any instructions your doctor gives you.
-Check with your doctor or pharmacist if you are unsure.
+Always use this medicine exactly as your doctor or pharmacist has told you.
+Check with your doctor or pharmacist if you are not sure.
 Keep using Elleste Solo as part of your HRT until your doctor tells you to stop.